GawainGan/BeautifulFinance-Dash/README.md

 We created this dashboard to make it easier for traders and investors to access and evaluate crucial stock market data fast.
 Our objective is to offer a simple and user-friendly interface that makes it simple for consumers to spot trends and take wise judgments.

+## Updates

+The latest updates to the dashboard include:

+1. Adding a moving average function to Tab 1.
+2. Incorporating a checklist option in Tab 1, allowing for the generation of multiple moving average trends simultaneously.
+3. Modifying the growth rate calculation method in Tab 2.
+4. Introducing hovertext in Tab 2.
+Each sector's bar will now display the top 5 companies, sorted by ascending growth rate, when hovered over.

 ## Usage

 The two primary components of our dashboard are a sidebar on the left and four graphs on the right.
 In addition to time selectors for deciding what time period should be shown on the graphs, the sidebar provides general information about the stock market.

+1. Tab 1:
-The four graphs on the right show the performance and trends of the stock market in great detail.
-Users can compare various stock markets using a checkbox selector in the trend plot in the top left corner, which shows the average SP500 price over time.
+    - The trend plot in the top left corner shows the moving average of the stock market prices over time.
+    - Users can compare various stock markets using a checklist option, allowing for the generation of multiple moving average trends simultaneously.

+2. Tab 2:
+    - The growth and decline rates of each GICS sector of the SP500 are displayed in the bar chart in the top right corner, with an updated calculation method.
+    - The bar chart now includes hovertext, displaying the top 5 companies with the highest growth rates in each sector when hovered over.

+3. Tab 3:
-The growth and decline rates of each GICS sector of the SP500 are displayed in the bar chart in the top right corner.
-The two plots at the bottom allow users to examine the top 5 companies in a particular sector by selecting it from the dropdown list at the bottom.
-Users can select which companies to display using the checkbox selector on the trend plot on the left, which displays the price change for the selected companies.
+    - The two plots allow users to examine the top 5 companies in a particular sector by selecting it from the dropdown list at the bottom.
+    - Users can select which companies to display using the checkbox selector on the trend plot on the left, which displays the price change for the selected companies.
 The percentage of volume for the chosen companies is displayed in the pie chart on the right.

 ## Contributing